xuanzhichen/xuanzhichen/README.md

 See more at my personal website: [xuanzhi's homepage](https://xuanzhichen.github.io)

 #### ⚡ Coding Ideas
-I intend to work for the Current-and-Future Thriving Communities of
+I intend to work for programming that can better process and analyze the tremendous volume of (brain) data, making my modest efforts to the current-and-future thriving communities of brain science.
+For my future research and work, my potential interest might lie in:
+* Build the computational platforms on targeted purpose for brain researchers to deal with brain data such as EEG data and fMRI data;
+* Provide easy-to-use APIs which encapsulate mathematical and statistical approaches for brain analysis;
+* Discovery specific

 #### 💬 Reach Out
 Email: xuanzhichen.42@gmail.com

 #### 👯 Acknowledgement
-Thanks to Yue Zhao [@yzhao062](https://github.com/yzhao062) for starting ideas and icon displays in this file.
+Thanks to Yue Zhao [@yzhao062](https://github.com/yzhao062) for starting ideas and icon displays in this profile.

 <!--
 Here are some ideas to get you started: